GLOBAL MARKETS-Equities tumble as Nasdaq, Brexit concerns mount; bonds rally

 By David Randall

-NEW YORK, Sept 8 (Reuters) - Global equity markets and oil prices tumbled on Tuesday as a sharp sell-off in technology stocks and rising concerns over Britain leaving the European Union without a trade agreement threatened to stall a rally that had pushed world shares near record highs despite the coronavirus pandemic.
+NEW YORK, Sept 8 (Reuters) - Global equity markets and oil prices tumbled on Tuesday as a sharp sell-off in technology stocks and rising concerns over Britain leaving the European Union without a trade agreement threatened the rally that had pushed world shares near record highs despite the coronavirus pandemic.

-Fresh tensions between Washington and Beijing after U.S. President Donald Trump again raised the idea of decoupling the U.S. and Chinese economies also came into focus but appeared to have little impact.
+Fresh tensions between Washington and Beijing came into focus but appeared to have little impact, after U.S. President Donald Trump again raised the idea of decoupling the U.S. and Chinese economies.

 "I think the market will shrug this off as electioneering but may find the lining up of technology stock sellers harder to process as the U.S. market returns from a holiday yesterday," said Chris Bailey, European Strategist at Raymond James.